alexgorbatchev/rethinkdb-createtables/README.md

 # rethinkdb-createtables

-Creates one or more RethinkDB tables.
+A helper method to create one or more RethinkDB tables.

 * If a table is not present, creates it
 * If a table is present, does nothing